Vaent/CardPeeGee/documentation/Design - Displaying messages via the Text utility class.md

 Callers must look up the message text in the relevant implementation and determine what arguments (if any) the format string expects.
 This is cumbersome and likely to be error-prone as bad calls will only be detected at runtime.
 Messages should be associated with details of expected objects for interpolation; at minimum the number of objects should be known and a description provided.

-Introducing a custom `TextReference` class to replace the enum could solve both the above concerns and future design work is likely to consider how this can best be implemented.
+Introducing a custom `TextReference` class/struct to replace the enum could solve both of the above concerns and future design work is likely to consider how this can best be implemented.

 ## Exceptions to the use of Text classes